stahlleiton/cms-das-pre-exercises/setup.md

 ## Obtain a Grid Certificate and CMS VO Registration

 A Grid Certificate and CMS VO registration will be needed for the next set of exercises.
 The registration process can be time-consuming (actions by several people are required), so it is important to start it as soon as possible.
 There are two main requirements which can be simply summarized: A certificate ensures that you are who you claim to be.
 A registration in the VO recognizes you (identified by your certificate) as a member of CMS.
-Use the following link for this: [Fermilab guide to getting CMS CERN grid certificate and CMS VO](http://uscms.org/uscms_at_work/physics/computing/getstarted/get_grid_cert.shtml).
+Use the following link for this (steps 1-4): [Fermilab guide to getting CMS CERN grid certificate and CMS VO](http://uscms.org/uscms_at_work/physics/computing/getstarted/get_grid_cert.shtml).
 Both are needed to submit jobs to the grid and access files remotely using XRootD.
-Make sure you follow any additional instructions for US-CMS users.

 ## Obtain a GitHub Account